Stan Lee’s Production Company Rips Bill Maher For Comments

 — stan lee (@TheRealStanLee) November 19, 2018

 Maher, in addition to dismissing comic books as childish, had stretched further in that blog post by suggesting that “I don’t think it’s a huge stretch to suggest that Donald Trump could only get elected in a country that thinks comic books are important.”
-It’s of a piece with Maher’s standard practice of saying and writing outlandish and offensive things, and then painting his detractors as censorious killjoys out to deprive him of his freedom of speech.
+It’s a piece of Maher’s standard practice of saying and writing outlandish, offensive things and then painting his detractors as censorious killjoys out to deprive him of his freedom of speech.

 POW!
 Entertainment is a production entity founded by Lee along with Gill Champion and Arthur Lieberman, in 2001.
 It was the company that produced many of Lee’s non-Marvel projects in the later years of his life, including the cartoon Stripperella and the reality series Who Wants to Be a Superhero?
 The company made the news immediately following Lee’s death when it announced that in accordance with Lee’s wishes, there would not be any major public memorial service.
 The company has said they will continue to work to develop Lee’s intellectual property following his death.